adchoe/talk-plugin-gravatar/README.md

 This plugin was inspired by the blog post
 [How Gravatar hurts your visitors](https://fly.io/articles/how-gravatar-hurts-your-visitors/).

+## Caveats

+Gravatar still learns the IP of the Talk instance being used for comments thus revealing which possible sites a user has commented on.
+The Fly.io solution does not suffer this problem as their proxy, or the one you host yourself, bears no direct conncetion to any sites.
+Another caveat is the added load being imposed on your Talk instance.

 ## Installation

 Add the plugin to the `plugins.default.json` file or create a `plugins.json`